katholt/srst2/README.md

 * scipy, numpy   http://www.scipy.org/install.html
 * bowtie2 (v2.1.0 or later)   http://bowtie-bio.sourceforge.net/bowtie2/index.shtml
 * SAMtools v0.1.18   https://sourceforge.net/projects/samtools/files/samtools/0.1.18/ (NOTE: later versions can be used, but better results are obtained with v0.1.18, especially at low read depths (<20x))

+**NOTE AMR gene database has been updated since this release, you can download the current one (ARGannot_r3.fasta) from the data directory

 -----------